New Homes vs. Resale

 1. Determine a Comfortable Price Range

-Before you visit your first model home, sit down with your agent and do your homework.
+Before you visit your first model home, sit down with your REALTOR® and do your homework.
 You'll want to be prepared so that you can determine a comfortable price range for your new home.
 If you own a home, you'll first need to know the net proceeds from its sale in order to determine how much cash you'll have to work with.
 Carefully calculate every possible selling cost.
-If you're a first time buyer, you'll need to first qualify your income.
+If you're a first time Buyer, you'll need to first qualify your income.
 Determine the size of your downpayment, then work out a monthly debt load so you can determine a comfortable price range.

-2. Seller's Agents Versus Buyer's Agents
+2. Seller's Representative vs. Buyer's Representative

 3. A Builder For All Reasons